chris-pearce/calculator/README.md

 # JavaScript Calculator

-In an effort to get better at JavaScript and ES6 I built a calculator under the mentoring of [Dave Berner](http://davidberner.co.uk/).
+In an effort to get better at JavaScript and ES6 I'm building a calculator under the mentoring of [Dave Berner](http://davidberner.co.uk/).
+See the [Issues](https://github.com/chris-pearce/javascript-calculator/issues) section to see what’s left to do.

 The calculator is a simple four function calculator and is modeled of the **Basic** variation of the OS X calculator.
-Please log any bugs [here](https://github.com/chris-pearce/calculator/issues) 👍.
+Please log any bugs [here](https://github.com/chris-pearce/javascript-calculator/issues) 👍.

 I’ve done my best to make this calculator accessible as accessibility on the Web is important to me.
 I’d love to hear of any things I’ve missed or suggestions for improvement.